-Hybrid wastewater servicing option consists of extending the sanitary sewage collection system from the Village of Mannville into the NW 1⁄4 Section 19-50-8-W4M from the west.
+Hybrid wastewater servicing option consists of extending the sanitary sewage collection system from the Village of Mannville into the NW 1/4 Section 19-50-8-W4M from the west.
 Sewage for the Village is treated at the Village Lagoon located approximately a half mile northeast of the Village boundary with treated effluent being discharged into the Vermilion River.
 In 2009, BAR completed an assessment of the Village's Lagoon which determined that the existing lagoon had a facultative (aerobic) cell capacity for 515 people and storage cell capacity for 577 people.
-The IDP identified that the Village's population in 2011 was 803, meaning that the lagoon is undersized for the current population based on BAR's 2009 report and assuming that the Village has not undertaken any capacity improvements to their existing lagoon.
+The IDP identified that the Village's population in 2011 was 803. meaning that the lagoon is undersized for the current population based on BAR's 2009 report and assuming that the Village has not undertaken any capacity improvements to their existing lagoon.
 A municipal wastewater collection system for the ASP lands could consist of a low-pressure sewage collection system, and/or gravity sanitary sewer mains in combination with lift stations.
-Figure 3-2 illustrates the location of the existing sanitary sewer alignment to the west side of the ASP lands.
+Figure 3-2 illustrates the location of the existing sanitary sewer system and lagoons within the Village of Mannville and the possible connection point and sanitary sewer alignment to the west side of the ASP lands.